marwaniiwael18/Sylva-App/README.md

 ## 🌍 About Sylva

 Sylva is a modern web application that empowers communities to participate in urban greening initiatives.
-Built with Laravel and React, it provides a comprehensive platform for organizing tree planting events, tracking environmental impact, and fostering community engagement in sustainability efforts.
+Built with Laravel and Blade templates, it provides a comprehensive platform for organizing tree planting events, tracking environmental impact, and fostering community engagement in sustainability efforts.

 ### ✨ Key Features